-There are 4 pilot controls on a helicopter.
+There are 4 pilot-operated controls in a helicopter.
 The Throttle is used to control the power of the engine.
-The Pedals turn the helicopter in a hover.
+The Pedals turn the helicopter around its mast in a hover.
 The Collective is used to climb or descend and the Cyclic is used to control the direction the helicopter travels.

 The pedals, also known as ‘Anti-Torque Pedals’ in a helicopter perform two functions depending on which state of flight the helicopter is in: